 This is the seventh and final instalment of the series Symbolism & Spirituality.
 Here is a recap of the broad strokes:

 Its easy to see how, for at least a short time, we could be so distracted by our progress and the illusive notion of omniscience, that we arrogantly dispensed with the entire concept of the spiritual.
 Even the church put down the idea of charismatic gifts and we approached Christianity the same way we did all other disciplines.
 We weren’t looking for spiritual power, we settled for controlling power.
-We systematised church services and hierarchies of leadership.
+We systematised church services and theology and capitalised on hierarchies of leadership.
 When we read the Bible we saw axiom and law and order.

-This post is about opening Western eyes to the existence of the spiritist culture and giving a snap shot into its workings.
+This post is about opening Western eyes to the realities of the spiritist culture and giving a snap shot into its workings.
 This will serve to emphasise my assertion that there is an alternating current between what is material and what is immaterial – and that symbols are the lingua franca of a globalised world (providing one leg to stand on as we seek to repent of Western colonialism in the missionary sphere).

 Additionally, Harry Potter is the current “steward of this throne,” providing a globalised shared text that houses a pagan spiritual message through symbolism providing the alternating current between its truth and unguarded minds.

 A look at witchcraft in the spiritist worldview has never been more apt.